EsselKobby/sec/MiniProjects/PassLock/pwlock.md

 ###### PROGRAM DESIGN & DOCUMENTATION

+This program is designed to run with a command line argument that is the account’s name—for instance, email or blog.
+That account’s password will be copied to the clipboard so that the user can paste it into a Password field.
+This way, the user can have long, complicated passwords without having to memorize them.

 **Python Module Import**

 This program makes use of the system variables and command line functions,there is the need for a system import.We then use: